 What is the current state of the plumbing industry in the United States?

-It’s a hugely important question if you’re considering starting your own plumbing business, expanding, and just trying to keep a pulse on the competition.
+It’s a hugely important question if you’re considering starting your own plumbing business, considering an investment in new plumbing software, or just trying to keep a pulse on the competition.
 You want to know things like:

 How much competition is near me?